bartobri/bitcoin-toolkit/README.md

 Bitcoin Toolkit
 ===============

 Bitcoin Toolkit is a collection of command line tools for working with the Bitcoin network and blockchain.
-Some capabilities include creating and manipulating public and private keys, generating addresses, querying info from remote bitcoin nodes, and mining blockchain data.
+Some capabilities include:

+- Create and manipulate public/private keys and addresses.
+- Generate QR codes.
+- Generate vanity addresses.
+- Query the balance of any address on the blockchain.
+- Query status info from any remote bitcoin nodes.
-Bitcoin Toolkit supports JSON-formatted input and output making it useful for developers who want to build custom Bitcoin applications or integrate Bitcoin functionality into existing applications.
+- Supports JSON input/output to integrate bitcoin functionality into existing applications.

 See the [Usage](#usage) section for a quick introduction on the basics of Bitcoin Toolkit and how to use the help command to get more info.